KNOW-AI-UH/KNOW-AI-UH.github.io/research.md

 ### Knowledge-Aware and Retrieval-Augmented Language Models

-We develop algorithms for multilingual media monitoring that produce reliable real-time alerts on an open set of event types that indicate global threats — including:
+We develop methodologies for multilingual global media monitoring that produce reliable real-time alerts on an open set of event types that indicate global threats — including:
 - pandemic outbreaks,
 - terrorist activity,
 - socio-political unrest,
 - human trafficking, arms smuggling,
 - natural and man-made disasters.

-LLMs offer unparalleled quality of analysis, but are trained on "legacy" data, which — by construction — is not up-to-date.
+LLMs offer unparalleled quality of analysis, but are trained on "legacy" data, which — by design — is not up-to-date.
 We explore how the LLM can draw on external knowledge bases and live up-to-date media streams.
-To achieve these goals, we leverage High Performance Computing (HPC) to build and refine LLM methods, and a critical mass of international collaboration with collaborators who bring complementary expertise and resources.
+To achieve these goals, we leverage High Performance Computing (HPC) to build and refine LLM methods, and a critical mass of international collaborators who bring complementary expertise and resources.

-###  AI-Enhanced Knowledge Management in Business
+###  AI-Enhanced Knowledge Management for Business Applications

-We aim at designing state-of-the-art LLMs for processing large collections of documents, with practical focus and clear societal or business impacts.
-The focus is in combining structured and unstructured data, i.e. internal company documents and knowledge bases that can be used to make a tailored application for a specific business.
+We work on state-of-the-art LLMs for processing large collections of documents, with practical focus and clear societal or business impacts.
+The aim is to combine structured data with unstructured data, i.e., internal company documents and knowledge bases that to make tailored applications for specific business needs.

 <!--
 ## Seminar